 Near-Field Effects

-Although black bass would be susceptible to near-field effects such as entrainment or impingement at the Red Bluff and Hamilton City intakes, population-level effects would be expected to be minimal because the smallest life stages would tend to occur during spring/early summer (see Appendix 11A) when there would be little difference in diversions between Alternatives 1–3 and the NAA (see Tables RB% and HC% in the winter-run Chinook salmon analysis).
-In addition, the species are widespread in the Central Valley (and in particular in the Delta) without specific migratory patterns that would cause them to systematically move past the intakes (in contrast to anadromous fish, for example).
+Although black bass would be susceptible to near-field effects such as entrainment or impingement at the Red Bluff and Hamilton City intakes, population-level effects would be expected to be minimal because the smallest life stages would tend to occur during spring/early summer (Appendix 11A) when there would be little difference in diversions between Alternatives 1, 2, and 3 and the NAA (Tables RB% and HC% in the winter-run Chinook salmon analysis).
+In addition, the species are widespread in the Central Valley (and particularly in the Delta) without specific migratory patterns (e.g., those of anadromous fish) that would cause them to systematically move past the intakes.

 Far-Field Effects